 The Employer agrees that all employees covered by this contract shall be permitted bereavement leave with pay, not to exceed four (4) working days beginning on the first work day following the date of death of spouses, children, brothers, sisters, mothers, fathers, mother-in-law or father-in-law, sister-in-law and brother-in-law, grandparents of employee or employee's spouse or any member of employee's household.

 Section 1.
 The following shall be recognized as paid holidays under this Agreement.

 Washington's Birthday Election Day (General)

 July 4th (Independence Day)

-If a holiday is declared to commemorate the event of September 11, 2001 it shall be added to the above list of holidays.
+If a holiday is declared to commemorate the events of September 11, 2001, it shall be added to the above list of holidays.

 Section 2.
 It is recognized by both parties that employees of the Police Department may not by reason of Departmental Business enjoy the aforesaid holidays, except the employee's birthday as set forth in Section 3, by not working on those dates.
 In the event any of the aforesaid allowed paid holidays falls on a non-duty day, said holiday shall be deemed to have fallen on the next scheduled working day.

 Section 3.
 Each employee may observe his/her birthday by not working on such day after having given seventy-two (72) hours notice and in such case shall be paid for such day at his/her regular rate of pay.
 In the event an employee's birthday falls on a day upon which the employee is not scheduled to work, he may observe such holiday after notice on the next work day after the date upon which his/her birthday falls.
 In the event the employee elects to work on his/her birthday, the employee shall be paid for his/her birthday in the same manner as other holidays.